 Kid, Inc. follows the adventures of a group of 5th graders who launch their own tech company.
 Raised in the age of Google and social media, these kids feel empowered to challenge the grown-up view of the world.
 Like innocent rebels, they question everything, eager to upgrade the way things are to the way things should be.

-Charles created the world and characters of Kid, Inc. and wanted to test the concept in comic strip form.
-After a long search, he found the ideal artist in Erich Owen who has worked with everyone from TokyoPop to DC Comics to William Shatner himself for Shatner's TekWar Chronicles.
+I created the world and characters of Kid, Inc. and wanted to test the concept in comic strip form.
+After a long search, I found the ideal artist in Erich Owen who has worked with everyone from TokyoPop to DC Comics to William Shatner himself for Shatner's TekWar Chronicles.

-After testing the concept as a comic strip, Charles began reinventing Kid, Inc. as an animated series, working with his producing partner, Robert Zappia, to add new characters and scenarios.
+After testing the concept as a comic strip, I began reinventing Kid, Inc. as an animated series, working with my producing partner, Robert Zappia, to add new characters and scenarios.
 Erich reimagined the art, giving the characters a colorful, dynamic and lively upgrade.

 Whether creating an A.I. who seems more human than they are, organizing the STEAM club (Science, Technology, Engineering, Art and Math) to hack the school’s wireless network so they can all attend 5th grade virtually, creating superhero identities to battle (or embrace) consumerism in childhood, inventing a DNA printer to clone dinosaurs, or borrowing Santa's wormhole time-traveling sleigh to go back in time — their inventive plans create humorous and heartfelt conflict with parents, teachers, and sometimes even with each other.